Deconstructing the Meme, Volume 1: That Jefferson Quote

 The history: In April of 1800, Thomas Jefferson wrote to his friend, William Hamilton (no relation to he of musical fame, sadly).
 It’s one of a number of letters between the two men, but it’s arguably the most significant.
 The rest stick mostly to discussing gardening, which turns out to be one of Hamilton’s major passions, although that’s neither here nor there.
 Hamilton and Jefferson are acquaintances, which is odd considering the former was put on trial for unpatriotic activities during the Revolution, confined to house arrest once acquitted, and then left the newly formed country for England almost as soon as he could.
 In the letter, Jefferson offers an apology of sorts; he responds to Hamilton’s mention of a “neglect” that he suffered — apparently Jefferson failed to return a visit the man paid him while he was in Philadelphia to be sworn in as Vice President in 1797.
 It was a busy social time for our nation’s second Veep, and he left the city exhausted assuming that everyone knew that he wasn’t intentionally ignoring them.
 Hamilton lived on the other side of the Schuylkill River on an estate called The Woodlands, so word that TJ was making a quick exit probably didn’t trickle over to William’s neck of the woods and he thought he was just getting the cold shoulder because of all that anti-patriot unpleasantness.
 Can’t say I blame the guy.

 Jefferson, ever the diplomat, assures him that there was no intentional slight.
 He was tired, busy, and things were heating up politically with a new “war fever” that pitted friends against each other.
 Of course it wasn’t Hamilton’s maybe-kinda-sort Loyalist tendencies that made Jefferson ignore him a couple of times, he says.
 And all of that is probably true considering Jefferson is a man who didn’t let politics get in the way of a friendship.
 Even John Adams, his friend turned political foe turned frenemy again enjoyed a renewed camaraderie with him towards the end of their lives, despite all the ugliness of the Election of 1800.
-Yes, old Tommy was a man who was able to overlook staunch differences in ideology and enjoy the company of a variety of people — unless we’re talking about Alexander Hamilton.
+Yes, despite his cantankerous reputation, old Tommy was a man who was often able to overlook staunch differences in ideology and enjoy the company of a variety of people — unless we’re talking about Alexander Hamilton.
 He really didn’t like that dude.
 But that’s a story for another day.

 Here’s where it gets interesting: So what’s all of this “war fever” that Jefferson refers to in his letter to Hamilton?
 What is it that’s causing people to go crazy with passionate rhetoric and pitting them against those they once held dear?
 Although he refers to the Revolution later on, he’s not talking about that here, he’s talking about something that happened around the summer of 1797 or 1798 (“the ensuing summer”).
 There was an actual naval campaign against the French brewing in the Caribbean and other waterways around the world around that time; those skirmishes have become known as the Quasi-War because it was never an officially declared war.
 Why fight the French, who had our back during the Revolution?
 The reason is both simple and complicated, but it begins with this — a handful of years into our young countryhood, the French deposed their king in a bloody, complicated, multi-faced revolution of their own, after which time they descended into a period of chaos, experimental government, and general oddness before Napoleon Bonaparte emerged as a military leader.
 Although one of their primary motivations in aiding the American colonists was their long-established feud with Great Britain, France now found itself facing a world where not only were they at war with Great Britain and most of Europe as a result of their revolutionary conquests, but the United States and Britain were allies as a result of the controversial Jay Treaty.
 That whole “we’ll scratch your back…” reciprocity between nations is a finicky thing; we’d be back to fighting the British a decade or so later.